IDMNYU/webDev_B_Fall2022/week08/README.md

 ##### 💾   Pair programming presentation net.art project
-With a partner, students will choose 1 artwork or artist from either the [Rhizome's net.art Anthology](https://anthology.rhizome.org/) or [Chronus Art Center's last three exhibitions](http://www.chronusartcenter.org/en/exhibition/) to present to the class in a 5-7  minute presentation.
+With a partner, students will choose 1 artwork from either the [Rhizome's net.art Anthology](https://anthology.rhizome.org/) or [Chronus Art Center's WE-LINK online exhibitions](http://www.chronusartcenter.org/en/exhibition/) to present to the class in a 7  minute presentation.
 Students should share a brief introduction to the artists, an explainatino fo the work and their thoughts on the expirence of the artwork.
 * You MUST create your [slide deck](https://www.google.com/search?q=slide+deck&oq=slide+deck&aqs=chrome..69i57j0l9.3609j0j7&sourceid=chrome&ie=UTF-8) using HTML, CSS + host on your class site.
 Each slide can be a relative link to another html page or a more sophisticated system if you choose.
 Use an external styling sheet to keep the styling of your presentation uniform.
 * Your slide deck website must include:
   * A clear wireframe and plan for execution